jom-hedges/useless-box/infra/NOTES.md

 This very old [stackoverflow post](https://stackoverflow.com/questions/2813843/possible-reasons-for-timeout-when-trying-to-access-ec2-instance#15004658) pointed me in the correct direction to ensure that I had a vpc, internet gateway, routing table, and associations created.

+## 2025-10-27
+On my commute home, I started to read the paper "A Rational Design Process: How and Why to Fake It" by David L. Parnas and Paul C. Clements.
+So far, the idea about separation of concerns seems to resonate that designing "software is one in which we attempt to separate concerns so that we are working with a manageable amount of information."
+It resonates with other repostories that I have read while attempting to fix the `kex_exchange_identification: read: Connection reset by peer` issue; Modules seems to be separated by `version.tf`, `variables.tf`, `main.tf`, etc.